MDR Solutions – 10 Things to Consider

 When detection is your priority, here are a few things to think about:

 - How do they assess your key risks and how to prioritize detection content?
 Are they mapping to known frameworks?
 Do they have best practices based on your industry or your business or departmental goals?
 Can they help you with cloud security?
-Can they apply threat research and trends from their customer base to benefit your organization?
+How early can they identify threats?
+Can they apply research from threat intelligence and trends from their customer base to benefit your organization?

 - Can they work with any tools already in your stack, or are they constrained by proprietary tools or limited in what they can support?
 If you want to bring new tools into the mix, do they base their recommendations on resale value or what they believe you truly need to get a better handle on your specific risks?